UEF-BBC/nippy-aca-2019/README.md

 1. Install `nippy`
 2. Clone this repository
-3. Download the appropriate datasets
+3. Download the appropriate datasets (link can be found in source code)
 4. Run `example_1.py` or `example_2.py` in Python 3.6+
 5. Different preprocessing operations can be tested by modifying the accompanying INI-files